Sir-Ian/homebridge-levoit-air-purifier/README.md

 ### Enabling Debug Mode

-In the config file, add `enableDebugMode: true`
+Enable verbose logging by setting `enableDebugMode: true` in the config.
+For backward compatibility, `debug: true` is also accepted.

 ```json
 {